 The PFAS Management Plan was restructured to better organize Jackson Hole Airport's investigative efforts chronologically.
-Updates since the July 13, 2023 version of this Plan include the transition from Aqueous Film Forming Foam (AFFF) to fluorine-free firefighting foam (F3), results from the August 2023 residential sampling event, results from the November 2023 on-airport sampling event, and updates to relevant attachments to include new data.
+Updates since the February 26, 2024 version of this Plan include results from the February 2024 residential sampling event and updates to relevant attachments to include new data.